 Santa Barbara Grant Center

-The Santa Barbara Grant Center offers information on 30 of the main funders that fund in Santa Barbara County.
+The Santa Barbara Grant Center offers information on the most prominent funders that fund in Santa Barbara County.
 This is by no means an exhaustive list, but the great part is that the tracking tool is a completely customizable system after it is downloaded, so you can add your own funders and delete ones that you never apply to.
-The Santa Barbara Grant Center has five elements, described below.
+The Santa Barbara Grant Center has three elements, described below.

-NOTE: The Grant Center contacts funders directly to confirm deadlines and guidelines twice a year, in January and June.
+NOTE: The Grant Center contacts funders directly to confirm deadlines and guidelines annually in January.
 While unlikely, we can’t guarantee that funders won’t make changes between those dates.

 Our searchable database allows you to easily look up specific funders in order to find relevant information that might not be available elsewhere online.
 We provide general information and website links for funders who have a website.
 For those that do not have an online presence, we provide more detailed information.
 Most of it is self-explanatory.

 Here is a shot of what the funder database looks like.